FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 o Deliver on targets as set out in Rebuilding Ireland.

-o Maximise the output of Approved Housing Bodies as a key delivery mechanism.--- 12
+o Maximise the output of Approved Housing Bodies as a key delivery mechanism.
+---
+12

 